Learn how to reheat meatloaf like a pro!

-Step Four: Carefully remove from the oven once the internal temperature reaches 165° F.
+Step Four: Carefully remove from the oven once the temperature reaches 165° F.

 How To Reheat A Meatloaf In A Skillet (Frying Pan)

-If you have a slice or two of meatloaf, it isn’t cost-effective to reheat your meatloaf in an oven.
-Instead, you should try reheating sliced meatloaf in a skillet.
+If you’re only reheating a few meatloaf slices, it isn’t cost-effective to reheat your meat in an oven.
+Instead, you should try reheating the meatloaf slices in a skillet (frying pan).

 Now, if you like your meatloaf to have a crusty exterior, you can reheat it in a skillet at a higher temperature.
 If not, reheat the meatloaf slowly, turning often.

-As with reheating your meatloaf in the oven, you want to ensure your meatloaf slices are reheated to the proper internal temperature of 165°F.
+As with reheating your meatloaf in the oven, you want to ensure your meatloaf slices are reheated to the proper internal temp of 165°F.

-Step One: Preheat your skillet with a little oil, butter, or bacon grease.
-If you want a crusty exterior and your slices are fairly thin, go for a medium setting.
+Step One: Preheat your skillet with a little oil, butter, bacon grease, or beef broth.
+If you want a crusty exterior and your meatloaf slices are fairly thin, go for a medium setting.
 If you don’t want a crusty exterior or you have thick slices of meatloaf, preheat your skillet on a medium-low setting.

 Step Two: Once you see your pan is warmed up, toss in your meatloaf.

-Step Three: Reheat on both sides until the internal temperature reaches 165°F.
+Step Three: Reheat your meatloaf on both sides until the temperature reaches 165°F.

 Tip: The less you flip it, the crustier it will be on the outside.
-So if you want to avoid the crust, reheat it slowly and flip often.
-Also, if your pan starts to get dry and you are trying to avoid crust, add a tablespoon or two of water or beef broth. 🙂
+So if you want to avoid the crust, reheat your meatloaf slowly and flip it often.
+Also, if your pan starts to get dry and you are trying to avoid crust, add a tablespoon or two of water or beef broth.

 Now, if you have tried reheating sliced meatloaf in the skillet and don’t like the results, you could also try steaming the leftover meatloaf slices.